Understanding Software Engineering Agents: A Study of Thought-Action-Result Trajectories

 Our work relates to prior efforts in LLM interpretability, log analysis, and trajectory-based agent improvement.
 LLM interpretability techniques provide insights into why a model produces a specific output~\cite{Guidotti2019,survey_explain_llm}, e.g., via counterfactual reasoning~\cite{Cito2022} or by highlighting specific code locations~\cite{ying2019gnnexplainer}.
 Unlike these approaches, our work focuses on the trajectory of an agent's reasoning and actions over time, rather than just a single prediction.
 To help users inspect agent behavior, prior work has proposed tools for visualizing the interactions within multi-agent systems~\cite{lu2024agentlens,Epperson2025}.
 Our work complements these efforts by focusing on a single agent that interacts with its environment, and by targeting agents in software engineering.
 Finally, several techniques aim at fully automatically improving agents via reinforcement learning based on past trajectories~\cite{Gupta2024,song2024trial,deng2024novice}.
 Instead, our work provides insights that enable agent developers to understand and improve agents.

 In summary, this paper contributes the following: \begin{enumerate} \item \emph{Methodology}.
-We introduce a novel trajectory-based modeling and analysis capturing the interplay of thoughts, actions, and results in SE agents. \item \emph{Empirical results}.
-We provide the first systematic study of agent trajectories across multiple state-of-the-art SE agents, revealing characteristic patterns and challenges. \item \emph{Insights and implications}.
+We introduce a novel trajectory-based methodology to study the interplay of thoughts, actions, and results in software engineering agents. \item \emph{Empirical results}.
+We provide the first systematic study of agent trajectories across multiple state-of-the-art software engineering agents, revealing characteristic patterns and challenges. \item \emph{Insights and implications}.
 We offer insights into agent decision-making processes that inform better prompting strategies, trajectory supervision, and evaluation metrics. \end{enumerate}